 - Receiving a broad and interdisciplinary understanding of the social and behavioral sciences, the natural sciences, and educational pedagogy.

-- Acquiring professionally recognized responsibilities and competencies for the entry-level health educator.
+- Acquiring professionally recognized responsibilities and competencies for entry-level public health professionals.

-- Understanding that health education competencies emanate from three broad areas: a) the methods and processes of health education practice; b) the content that embodies major health issues confronting society; and c) the obligations one assumes on becoming a professional health educator.
+- Understanding that public health competencies emanate from three broad areas: a) the methods and processes of public health practice; b) the content that embodies major health issues confronting society; and c) the obligations one assumes on becoming a public health professional.

-- Learning that Health Educators seek to promote integrity in the delivery of health education and respect the fundamental rights, dignity, and worth of all people by adapting strategies and methodologies to the needs of diverse populations.
+- Learning that public health professionals seek to promote integrity in the delivery of public health tasks and respect the fundamental rights, dignity, and worth of all people by adapting strategies and methodologies to the needs of diverse populations.

-- Learning that Health Educators recognize decisions about health are made at individual, family, community, and political levels.
+- Learning that public health professionals recognize that health outcomes are influenced at the individual, interpersonal, organizational, community, and societal levels.

 - Forming professional networks with university campus units (e.g., Primary Prevention and Wellness Center and Lifestyle Advisors) to assist and support the promotion of student health.

-- Providing assistance and leadership to community-wide institutions through service-learning activities that support their academic goals and promote the profession of Health Education.
+- Providing assistance and leadership to community-wide institutions through service-learning activities that support their academic goals and promote the profession of Public Health.